Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use this tool: 'Use this when someone asks about ZBB, how to budget, or how to manage their money better.'
-This provides clear context for invocation, distinguishing it from alternatives like 'suggest_budget_categories' or 'plan_savings_goal' that focus on specific budgeting tasks rather than explanations.
+The description explicitly states when to use this tool: 'when someone asks about ZBB, how to budget, or how to manage their money better.'
+This provides clear context for invocation, distinguishing it from siblings that might handle budgeting calculations or planning without explanation.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.